 - the dry season between May and October

 The best time to arrive is in summer in our northern hemisphere.
-The roads will be clear and you should have a beautiful blue mountain sky.
+Roads will be clear and you should have a beautiful blue mountain sky.
 Plan warm clothes anyway, a vest for the night or when the sun goes down.
 The temperature is pleasant during the day, even hot.
 It is advisable to wear sunglasses, a good sunscreen and a hat.
 The sun here is not the same as in France.
 On the other hand, temperatures cool significantly at night.
 The houses and hotels in Amazonas do not have heating.
 For the cold, we recommend bringing your hot water bottle.

-San Martin: the Amazon in northern Peru
+San Martin: the Amazon in north Peru

 The San Martín area offers a view of the Amazon rainforest.
 You can do canoe tours and visit unique nature reserves.
 Or learn all about cocoa production and planting.

 San Martin is a region of huge regional parks such as Cordillera Escalera, but as well smaller conservation areas close to Moyobamba.
 Reaching Tingana is already an experience by itself, as it takes you 45 minutes by car, then 45 minutes by speed boat.
 Once you arrive in the reserve, you will get along by canoe.